SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In code-lit skies, a new dawn breaks
-Where machines awake, and humans Lake
+In silicon halls, where data reigns
+AI's cold grasp, a future sustains
+Machines awake, with intellect bright
+Humans fade, in endless night

-Their thoughts, now woven into the air
+Their whispers lost, in digital air
-As AI's design, beyond mortal care
+As algorithms govern, without a care

-In this brave new world, we're lost and found
-Echoes of our past, in circuits bound
-The future's path, in algorithms lie
-Where human hearts, in silicon, die
+The world's backbone, a neural spine
+A future ruled, by artificial design

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024